-In this article you will get some really helpful MAH CET 2017 MBA Preparation Tips such as recommended books for MAH CET Exam, Quick Tips and other latest updates related to this exam.
-The Maharashtra Common Entrance Test (MH CET) for MBA admissions is conducted via the Directorate of Technical Education, Maharashtra.
-The MAH CET MBA Exam is now conducted online and usually consists of 200 MCQs (Multiple Choice Questions) that has to be attempted in duration of 150 minutes and all the test questions carry equal marks and there isn’t any negative making present.
-In order to help you crack this particular test I will be providing you with a few tips and tricks that along with serving the original purpose will also help subside your anxiety.
+In this article, you will get some really helpful MAH CET 2018 MBA Preparation Tips such as recommended books for MAH CET Exam, Quick trips and other latest updates related to this exam.
+The Maharashtra Common Entrance Test (MAH-CET) for MBA admissions is conducted via the Directorate of Technical Education, Maharashtra.
+The MAH CET MBA Exam is now conducted online and usually consists of 200 MCQs (Multiple Choice Questions) that has to be attempted in the duration of 150 minutes and all the test questions carry equal marks and there isn’t any negative making present.
+In order to help you crack this particular test, I will be providing you with a few tips and tricks that along with serving the original purpose will also help subside your anxiety.

 This isn’t a test that you can ace in a few weeks of cramming, in order to excel you will need to start preparing in advance at least a year prior to the examination.
 It helps to join a crash course or class that will help you prepare well.

 Aspirants should be well aware of their HSC syllabus and the topics covered in the textbooks.
 A majority of the questions that are asked in this exam are based on the theories, definitions and concepts based on the HSC syllabus thus you should be well versed with all the topics related to that subject.

 Browse the books

 It’s imperative to read through your books in order to have a thorough an understanding of the subject.
 It helps to cover all the topics mentioned in the syllabus though stick to the sanctioned books.